seroperson/urlopt4s/README.md

 This small library allows you to remove advertising and tracking query parameters from a given URL in Scala.
 It does not contain any filtering logic itself, but instead uses part of the JS [AdGuard][1] adblocker engine under the hood.
+So, besides of its’ main function, you can treat this library as a some kind of PoC that it is totally possible to run any (almost) kind of JS code on a JVM.
 Sometimes this method can be excessive, so [read on](#preface) to find out why we need to do it this way.

 ## Installation